paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 For this step it is critical to determine what we want the orientation of frame 5 relative to frame 0 to be.

 In my case, the x_0 and x_5 will be at 90 degrees from each other as well as y_0 and y_5 will be 90 degrees from eachother, with both z axes pointed in the same direction.
 Translation will be undefined?

+I am starting to see that solving this robot using the analytical method may be too complex.
+Therefore I am going to explore using the Jacobian method.

 {{<image pcb.jpg>}}